wiecosystem/Getting-Started/amazfit.md

 Even if there's many devices, there is not a lot of different protocols.
 Historically, there was the Mi Bands and the Amazfit watch (aka Amazfit Pace) that had completly different protocols.
 Since the Amazfit Statos and the Mi Band 2, they created a new protocol that extends with features that devices have or don't have, but the bases are always the same. notes:

-* First generation of watches uses a specific protocol ("watch")
+* High-end watches uses a specific protocol that actually comes from ingenic (the company that makes the SoC used in these), the protocol is called "IWDS"
 * First generation of (mi) bands (Mi Band /A/S) uses another protocol ("mili") that is extended/tweaked for the amazfit bands
 * Later generation of bands and watches uses a common protocol ("milipro")
 * First generation of scales (Mi Scale) uses a protocol that is extended and a little bit tweaked in later generation scales (Mi Body Composition Scale)